bitswan-space/bitswan-automation-server/README.md

 bitswan workspace list --long --passwords
 ```

-You can put an editor behind a proxy like this
+You can use an OAuth2 authentication to access the editor

 ```sh
 bitswan workspace init --domain=bitswan.localhost --mkcerts dev-workspace --oauth-config <json-file>